-Arthur (“Tony”) Vogel, Jr. has served as the national chair of the Energy & Environmental Law Practice Group since 2007, and he helped form our Clean Energy, Climate Change and Sustainability Industry Team in 2009.
-Tony helps clients achieve practical solutions to complex remediation and regulatory compliance issues.
-He has managed projects under the federal Superfund program since its inception, handling cleanup and remediation cases in a regulatory context as well as counseling clients on allocation issues relevant to divisions of liability for these sites.
-Cases dealing with contaminated river and harbor sediments are a particular strength.
-As the head of the Energy & Environmental Law Practice Group, Tony has built a team of attorneys who pay close attention to client needs, emphasizing cost-effective and practical advice.
+Arthur (“Tony”) Vogel, Jr. helped clients achieve practical solutions to complex remediation and regulatory compliance issues.
+He had managed projects under the federal Superfund program since its inception, handled cleanup and remediation cases in a regulatory context as well as counseling clients on allocation issues relevant to divisions of liability for the cost of site remediation.
+Cases that dealt with contaminated river and harbor sediments were a particular strength.
+Tony served as the national chair of the firm's Energy, Environment & Natural Resources Practice Group from 2007 to 2014, and he helped launch the Clean Energy, Climate Change and Sustainability Industry Initiative in 2009.
+As the prior head of the Energy & Environmental Law Practice Group, Tony built a team of attorneys who paid close attention to client needs, emphasizing cost-effective and practical advice.

-Tony is committed to understanding client needs so that he can provide useful, reliable, trusted, and efficient advice relevant to their business objectives.
-He is a team player ready to work on a collegial basis with in-house representatives and outside consultants to manage services in the most expeditious and cost-effective manner possible.
-In fact, Tony believes that a team approach — combining different perspectives and points of view — is often the best way to achieve client objectives.
-He understands that in many cases, environmental issues are merely one component of a larger overall project, and he strives to be a problem-solver in that regard on clients’ behalf.
+Tony was committed to understanding client needs so that he could provide useful, reliable, trusted, and efficient advice relevant to their business objectives.
+He was a team player ready to work on a collegial basis with in-house representatives and outside consultants to manage services in the most expeditious and cost-effective manner possible.
+In fact, Tony believed that a team approach — combining different perspectives and points of view — was often the best way to achieve client objectives.
+He understood that in many cases, environmental issues were merely one component of a larger overall project, and he strived to be a problem-solver in that regard on clients’ behalf.

 Education and Honors